Imagine this: your cat is pregnant, due to give birth around the same time as you are.

 Oxytocin is the hormone that causes the uterus to contract during labour.
 Levels of oxytocin gradually increase throughout labour, and are highest around the time of birth, when it contributes to the euphoria and receptiveness to her baby that a mother usually feels after an unmedicated birth.
 This peak, which is triggered by sensations of stretching of the birth canal as the baby is born, does not occur when an epidural is in place.
 Administration of an epidural has been found to interfere with bonding between ewes and their newborn lambs.

 Synthetic oxytocin is often given by drip- that is, directly into the bloodstream- when labour contractions are inefficient.
-Oxytocin given in this way does not enter the brain, and so does not contribute to the post-birth “high”, and in fact can lead to a reduction in a mothers own oxytocin production.
+Oxytocin given in this way does not enter the brain, and so does not contribute to the post-birth “high”.
 Nipple stimulation is sometimes used to stimulate contractions because, like breastfeeding, this causes oxytocin levels to increase.

 Oxytocin has another crucial role to play after the birth.
 Oxytocin causes the contractions that lead to separation of the placenta from the uterus, and its release as the “after-birth”.
 When oxytocin levels are high, strong contractions occur that reduce the chance of bleeding, or post-partum haemorrhage.

 Putting your newborn baby to your breast is the easiest way to increase oxytocin levels, but Michel Odent also emphasises the importance of privacy during the hour following birth.
 This gives the opportunity for uninterrupted skin-to-skin and eye-to-eye contact between mother and baby – conditions that optimise oxytocin release.